Getting AMP’d: What You Need To Know About Accelerated Mobile Pages & Google #SMX

 Question: What’s the SEO impact of AMP?

-Sullivan: Google has said that they reward faster loading pages.
+Sullivan: Google has said that they reward fast sites.
 Just having AMP doesn’t give you an AMP boost, FYI, which Besbris confirms, saying that AMP pages are very mobile friendly.

 Besbris: There’s other kinds of experiences that you can leverage, like instant loading articles and carousel experiences across properties which you will see expanding in time.